voxpupuli/puppet-googleauthenticator/README.md

 In the second case, users who have not configured google-authenticator on their account will not be able to authenticate using the given module.

-You can setup new modes by adding googleauthenticator::pam::rule definitions, for example:
+You can setup new modes by adding googleauthenticator::pam::mode definitions, for example:

-    googleauthenticator::pam::rule {'sysadmin':
+    googleauthenticator::pam::mode {'sysadmin':
       # Only ask for a token if users are in the sysadmin group
       condition => 'user ingroup sysadmin',
     }

-    googleauthenticator::pam::rule {'optional-users':
+    googleauthenticator::pam::mode {'optional-users':
       # Users with a UID above 1000 don't need a token
       succeed_if => 'uid > 1000',
       # It's ok to not have a ~/.google_authenticator file